You can book online here or call in at the Alford Craft Market Shop

 Pottery Design and Decoration, involving both thrown and hand-built items hopefully of your own design, but if you need inspiration to start your project we will give you some ideas.
-You will learn different ways of decorating and glazing your work.
+You will learn different ways of decorating and glazing your work and there will be a Eaku pottery session during the 6 weeks.
 The tutor for the 6 week courses is Pris McGirr.

 Clay Sculpture with subjects from nature such as poppy seed heads, tortoises, hedgehogs and other garden dwellers.
 The Tutor for clay sculpure classes is Fiona Radford.

-One off classes in Raku firing.
+We also offer one off classes in Raku firing.
 This is a visually exciting and very fast way of firing pottery with beautiful and surprising results.
 Raku generally refers to a type of low-firing process that was inspired by traditional Japanese raku firing.
 Western-style raku usually involves removing pottery from the kiln while at bright red heat and placing it into containers with combustible materials.
 Once the materials ignite, the containers are closed.
 This produces an intense reduction atmosphere which affects the colours in the glazes.
 The drastic thermal shock also produces cracking (known as crackling since it is deliberate).
-Let us know if you are interested in coming to a class as we will be offering raku classes from Summer 2018.
+Let us know if you are interested in coming to a class.

 Pottery Making for Children